thegworld/gtx-browser/content/services/isolated_xr_device/README.md

 _For a more thorough/high level overview of the entire WebXR stack, please refer to [components/webxr](https://source.chromium.org/chromium/chromium/src/+/main:components/webxr/README.md)_

-Chromium's WebXR implementation makes use of the multiprocess architecture for added security.
+GTx Browser's WebXR implementation makes use of the multiprocess architecture for added security.
 Thus all code which directly interfaces with and talks to the XR hardware ("runtimes") ends up loaded/hosted in a separate XR Utility process, except on Android where this is not possible.
 The `XrDeviceService` serves as